IshanKarki/zoom-clone/README.md

+Now try changing the looks and make this yours.

 Well, yeah you can do that from this github but let's get a little more functional to provide it a meaning in our app, still working...
 And yes want to contribute go fork or star this because it really helped a lot of people.